confluentinc/ksql/design-proposals/klip-33-key-format.md

 non-`KAFKA` formatted keys.
 This is the first step to unlocking that data and use-cases.

-With support for `AVRO` and `JSON` key formats there are a lot of existing use-cases that suddenly no longer require pre-processing, or tricky Connect SMTs configured and there are new use-cases, which ksqlDB was previously unsuitable for, as documented in the motivation section, which it can now handle.
+With support for `AVRO` and `JSON` key formats there are a lot of existing use-cases that suddenly no longer require pre-processing, or tricky Connect SMTs configured, and there are new use-cases, which ksqlDB was previously unsuitable for, as documented in the motivation section, which can now be handled.

 ## Public APIS